alabaki/vue-for-babylonians/README.md

 If you do not attach '_permittedReactivity' to the object, then Vue will automatically register the entire object and its properties as reactive (just as Vue normally does).

+Please note Vue inject reactive getters/setters the first time it is set as a Vue variable.
+So you must set the _permittedReactivity property before setting it in Vue for it to take effect.
+Setting _permittedReactivity after the object is already made into a Vue variable will be ignored.

 ## License